soheila-Hesaraki/soheila-Hesaraki/README.md

 I'm currently a student at KULeuven studying Artificial Intelligence, specializing in Engineering and Computer Science.
 But don't let that intimidate you! 😄

-I also have experience in Speech and Language Technology, which is pretty cool, right?

-When it comes to my research interests, I'm passionate about exploring different areas such as :
+I've explored different areas within tech, including:
-- Data mining
+- data mining
-- Speech recognition
+- speech recognition
-- Mchine learning
+- machine learning
+- computer vision

-I love working on projects in these fields, and I try to share them with you whenever I can 💛.
+while I may not be a wizard 😄 or the ultimate authority on these subjects, I'm always eager to expand my knowledge and improve my skills.
+I try to share them with you whenever I can 💛.
 Of course, if there's no NDA contract or restrictions 😄

 ## 📫 How to reach me?